clueless-capybaras/dhbw-community-dashboard/docs/software_requirements_specification/software_requirement_specification.md

 # Specific Requirements
 ## Functionality

+### Student requirement: Dashboard Entry Point
+As a DHBW student I want to access a dashboard with a pleasent design so that I have an overview to choose which DHBW-CD feature I want to use.

 ### Student requirement: Calendar
 As a DHBW student I want to have my lecture schedule displayed up to date to recent changes to see all my upcoming lectures.